 - Genetics: Like acne, boils may be inherited from our parents.
 “The predisposition to develop boils can also run in families,” Mauricio adds.
 If boils or acne run in your family, prevention is the best course of action.

 - Poor hygiene: A clean, healthy complexion is an essential step in any skincare routine, be that when treating acne symptoms or boils.
 “Cleaning any new cuts or broken skin will greatly diminish an infection,” says Seidenberg.
 Mauricio adds, “When you workout or sweat a lot, make sure you wash your skin and use loose clothing in areas where you get boils.
 Using an antibacterial cleanser or topical antibiotics can also help over time if you get recurrent boils.”
-These suggestions also apply to acne-prone skin, as keeping the pores free from bacteria-causing debris, like dead skin cells or sweat, will reduce the chances of breakouts appearing.
+These suggestions also apply to acne-prone skin, as keeping the pores free from bacteria-causing debris, like dead skin cells or sweat, may reduce the chances of breakouts appearing.

 - Existing skin conditions: “Treating any underlying skin condition that has broken skin, such as eczema, will decrease their occurrence,” says Seidenberg.
 “Bacterial folliculitis is not uncommon on the buttocks or thighs in people who wear tight synthetic fabrics like compression shorts when exercising.
 He recommends anyone looking to avoid boils to wear “looser or cotton undergarments, apply moisturizer before putting on compression shorts to decrease skin friction, and/or showering right after exercising.”